 Thirdly, a technique used in the fashion industry is using items that can be recycled.
 Instead of relying on new resources or raw materials all the time.
-A good example of this is recyclable wool.
-Sheep shearing reduces drastically, minimizing such companies’ impact on the ecological system.
+If clothing has hit the end of its life cycle, there are ways to recycle it:

 Eco-Friendly Dyeing Techniques

 Clothes and other fashion items come in all sorts of different colours.
 Textile dyeing and finishing in a green way can be achieved by using chemical-free dyes and using kind to environmental processes.
 Using natural dyes made from plants, marine invertebrates (like sea urchins and starfish), algae, bacteria, and fungi.
 This has also led to the development of Herbal dyes, that are not just bio-degradable but also posses’ medicinal properties.
 Plants, fruits, barks, stems, minerals, and herbs are used to make fabrics with anti-bacterial, anti-inflammatory, and anti-allergic fabrics.

 However, retaining colourfastness and obtaining certain shades can be difficult.
 The following are a few other dyes and pigments used to reduce the consumption of water and keep the environment from polluting to a minimum.

 Fibre-reactive dyes are dyes that bond to the fibre due to a chemical reaction with fabrics like cotton, rayon, and soy.
 Colouring using these dyes does not require mordants.